Atiyah-Hirzebruch Spectral Sequence in Band Topology: General Formalism and Topological Invariants for 230 Space Groups: Conclusion and outlook

 \section{Conclusion and outlook}

-In this paper, we studied the AHSS for twisted equivariant $K$-theory in the view of the band theory.
-As an application, we present the complete classification of topological invariants in A and AIII AZ symmetry classes for 230 space groups, which is summarized in Table~\ref{tab:230}.
-We found various torsion topological invariants appear even for symmorphic space groups.
+In this paper, we have studied the AHSS for twisted equivariant $K$-theory in the view of band theory.
+As an application, we present the complete classification of topological invariants in A and AIII AZ symmetry classes for 230 space groups, summarized in Tables~\ref{tab:230} to \ref{tab:e2_7}.
+We found that various torsion topological invariants appear even for symmorphic space groups.